 The first notation sample is without any syncopation added in.
 This is the ‘vanilla’ version you’ll see written in most fake books.

 Now, lets check out how the first 8 bars of Autumn Leaves looks like with an anticipation.
 Notice the last note of every other measure has been brought back by 1 eighth note.

 Autumn Leaves With Rhythmic Anticipations & Delayed Attacks

 This is what the first 8 bars of Autumn Leaves looks like with the delayed attack at the end of each phrase.
 In this one, the last note of every other measure has been played an eighth note later.

+Did you watch the 3 different ways I played rhythm in the video?
+Great!
 Now that you know about these jazz piano rhythm techniques lets talk about some ways to practice them.

 1. Apply Them To The Right Type of Tunes

 One of the best ways to implement these rhythms is to apply them to actual jazz tunes.
 A good place to start would be to find a tune that has a lot of quarter notes.

 Are you new to these rhythms and you’re not quite sure you can play these rhythms entirely by ear?
 No problem.

 There is nothing wrong with rewriting out the melody with some of these new syncopations written in while you’re first learning the techniques.